hponukumati/to-do-app/README.md

 1. Clone the repository:
 git clone https://github.com/hponukumati/todo-app.git
-2. Install NPM packages for the backend: cd backend npm install
+2. Install NPM packages for the backend: cd backend, npm install
-3. Install NPM packages for the frontend: cd frontend npm install
+3. Install NPM packages for the frontend: cd frontend, npm install

 ### Running the Application
 1. Start the backend server:
-cd backend
+cd backend,
 npm run dev
-2. In a new terminal, start the frontend application: cd frontend npm run dev
+2. In a new terminal, start the frontend application: cd frontend, npm run dev
-3. Open `http://localhost:3000` to view the application in the browser.
+3. Open `http://localhost:5173` to view the application in the browser.

 ## Testing
 - Use Postman to test the API endpoints.